NabilRaiyan/Stroke-Prediction/README.md

 ## Tools Used
 - This project is implemented using R language and R-Studio.

+## Prerequisites
+- Make sure you have R and R-Studio installed on your machine.
+Additionally, install the required R packages specified in the project's dependencies.

 ## Getting Started
 - To get started with this project, follow these steps:
 1. Clone the repository: